-For many people with Huntington's disease attending a local branch meeting may not be possible or may not be something they want to do every month.
-For some people attending a local branch meeting when newly diagnosed or non-symptomatic can be quite challenging.
+For many people with Huntington's disease attending a local support group may not be possible or may not be something they want to do every month.
+For some people attending a local support group meeting when newly diagnosed or non-symptomatic can be quite challenging.
 They may be afraid to be around others whose disease have progressed when they themselves are coming to terms with what it means to have the Huntington's gene.